-NVM Express, or NVMe, is today’s standard interface for high-performance solid-state storage devices.
+NVM Express™, or NVMe™, is today’s standard interface for high-performance solid-state storage devices.
 Developed in 2010 and released as a standard a year later, it represents a modern architecture for I/O with none of the limitations of older, legacy device interconnects, such as Fibre Channel, SAS, or SATA.
 These older interfaces work well for the application they were designed for, which is connecting legacy, rotating media disk drives.
 NVMe, on the other hand, was designed from the ground up to take advantage of the inherent performance and parallelism of solid state devices.
 It represents a fairly ideal interface between multi-core processors and high-performance direct-attach storage.
 Applications for NVMe range all the way from mobile computing to the most demanding workloads in Enterprise data centers.

 NVMe’s physical connection is based on the PCI-express bus.
 This provides a direct connection between a server’s microprocessors and NVMe devices attached directly to the server.
 This type of configuration is ideal when populating a server with one or several SSDs, but has two primary limitations:

-This configuration has limited scalability as PCI-express is inherently not designed for expansion far outside the box.
+- This configuration has limited scalability as PCI-express is inherently not designed for expansion far outside the box.

-Direct attaching devices offers little support for sharing of flash resources amongst multiple servers.
+- Direct attaching devices offers little support for sharing of flash resources amongst multiple servers.

 Furthermore, pooling flash capacity immediately becomes a practical application, allowing datacenters to be designed more efficiently.
 Unlike a direct-attach approach, pools of flash storage can be scaled independently of compute resources, and vice versa.
-Servers can access flash not only in their own chassis or even in their own rack, but potentially anywhere within the datacenter.
-The key to deploying NMVe over Fabrics is that this additional functionality should not add significant latency when accessing remote versus local storage resources.
+Servers can access flash not only in their own chassis or even in their own rack, but potentially anywhere within the datacenter or even to remote datacenters.
+“Stranded” or “dark” flash becomes a wasteful thing of the past.

 What makes Kazan Networks’ solution unique?
 It’s a simple answer: Hardware vs. Firmware.
 Look inside other solutions and you’ll find one or more embedded microprocessors running firmware.
 This is certainly an acceptable way to accomplish a lot of I/O processing tasks, but when you’re looking for the lowest latency possible, look for a solution that implements as much of the I/O processing tasks in hardware as possible.
 More tasks in firmware = SLOWER.
 More tasks in hardware = FASTER.